zavoloklom/dnd-flavored-markdown/content/en.md

   good chance to remind the townsfolk who’s in charge and to show he’s on top of his duties.
 He believes Maria will turn up within a few hours.
 - The **adventurers** arrive in San-Soprigal.

 ::: page

+# Advice for the DM

+This is a mystery-first adventure: its core is social interaction and investigation, not combat.
+Don’t turn every conversation into a die roll—the party’s success should depend on **who** they ask, **when**, and **about what**.

+NPCs shift their attitude because of leverage, not eloquence: the party can present a clue, name a name, or catch a contradiction.
+A Persuasion check amplifies leverage that already exists.

+When searching locations, the more precise the question, the lower the DC.
+Grant advantage for relevant clues and sound methods.
+On a failure, allow partial success at a cost (time, noise, suspicion).

+Stay flexible.
+If the party forms a reasonable hypothesis, confirm it with a minor clue in the next location or scene—even if it wasn’t originally there.

+## Session Prep

+Before play, ask players to define why their characters are willing to help with the investigation (duty, reward, a mentor’s request, etc.), and how they met one another—or how they’re connected to their mentor, **Jared**.

+## Hints & Suspects

+The party’s initial suspects in the disappearances will likely be **Günter** and **Rosa**.
+If you notice them focusing suspicion elsewhere (for example, on **Hurgkhan**), support their line of thinking—let the investigation move from the players’ hypotheses.

+If the party stalls, you can nudge them via members of the town guard or **Gaston**, who also wants access to the catacombs.

+## World Reaction

+You determine how much in-game time scenes and travel take.
+Let the players know that time is passing in town, and gently hint that delay will have consequences.

+Below is an example of how events may unfold if the heroes don’t intervene.

+### Day One

+_13 Lotviel (April), Wednesday_

+- Günter prepares and posts missing-person flyers for Maria across town.
+- **Hurgkhan vs. Rosa:** Rosa tries to leave town; guards stop her at the gate.
+- A volunteer search party forms to look for Maria.
+- That night, Gaston breaks into Abraham’s house, spots spiders in the catacombs, and withdraws.

+### Day Two

+_14 Lotviel (April), Thursday_

+- **Maria dies in the catacombs** if she has not been rescued.
+- Gaston may approach the heroes, asking them to escort him into the catacombs.
+- By evening, volunteers find signs of a struggle at the old well and inform Hurgkhan.
+- On learning about the spiders, Hurgkhan musters a guard squad and descends into the catacombs.
+The guard assaults the tunnels and destroys the spiders.
+Of the entire squad, only Günter returns.
+- The town mourns Hurgkhan; the immediate threat is removed.

+## Combat Scenes

+Fights in the catacombs should be tense but fair.
+Run them so that using the environment is profitable for the players (fire, webs, chokepoints, etc.).

+## What Comes Next

+You can run this as a one-shot or as a prologue to a campaign.
+Hooks for longer arcs are seeded in NPC writeups and dialogue—use them as needed, or ignore them:

+- A dragon-hunt in the mountains on behalf of **Duncan**.
+- Exploring ruins on the peninsula at the request of **Jassad**.
+- A joint investigation with **Rosa** into the attacks on merchants.

+::: page